clvv/fasd/fad.1.md

 # SHELL INITIALIZATION

-To get fasd working in a shell, some initialization code must be run.
+To get fad working in a shell, some initialization code must be run.
 Put lines below in your POSIX compatible shell rc.

-    eval "$(fasd --init auto)"
+    eval "$(fad --init auto)"

 This will setup a command hook that executes on every command and advanced tab completion for zsh and bash.

-If you want more control over what gets into your shell environment, you can pass customized set of arguments to `fasd --init`.
+If you want more control over what gets into your shell environment, you can pass customized set of arguments to `fad --init`.

-    zsh-hook             # define _fasd_preexec and add it to zsh preexec array zsh-ccomp            # zsh command mode completion definitions zsh-ccomp-install    # setup command mode completion for zsh zsh-wcomp            # zsh word mode completion definitions
+    zsh-hook             # define _fad_preexec and add it to zsh preexec array zsh-ccomp            # zsh command mode completion definitions zsh-ccomp-install    # setup command mode completion for zsh zsh-wcomp            # zsh word mode completion definitions